sitrox/schemacop/README_V3.md

 List validation validates a sequence of arbitrary length where each item matches the same schema.
-Unless you specify a `min_items` count on the array node, an empty array will also validate.
+Unless you specify a `min_items` count on the array node, an empty array will also suffice.
 To specify a list validation, use the `list` DSL method, and specify the type you want to validate against.
 Here, you need to specify the type of the element using the long `type` name (e.g. `integer` and not `int`).

 For example, you can specify that you want an array with only integers between 1 and 5: